espressomd/espresso/doc/tutorials/01-lennard_jones/NotesForTutor.md

   small time step, etc.).
   Additionally the steepest descent algorithm can get trapped in local minima and the convergence criterion is system-dependent.
 * Mention that accumulators are updated auomatically.
-* Statistical independent measurements for t > correlation time.
+* Statistically independent measurements for t > correlation time.